 I am able to prepare documents in French and German and translate these into English.
 I am also able to deal with straightforward documents in Spanish, Portuguese and Italian but I usually require a little time to read these through.
 In many cases when preparing foreign documents I am able to get these checked before completion by the lawyer or other adviser of the appearor by using email.

-I keep a record in perpetuity of all documents I authenticate.
+I keep a record of all documents I authenticate.
 Copies of my records can be made available for a fee to the parties to the transaction and to anyone else with good reason including the police, tax officials and courts.
 Under the legislation relating to money laundering some transactions may be reported to the Serious Organised Crime Agency.